sircrowbar/StoneCardSteveAustin/README.md

 # StoneCardSteveAustin, a Balatro Mod by Risky Sweep

 Makes a very Attitude Era thing happen in Balatro.
+(In audio form only.)

 ![Someone give this guy a beer](what.png)